 The population projections by marital status are made up of two separate sets of projections.
 One provides projections by legal marital status and the other for (opposite-sex) cohabitation.
 These are produced using different methodologies which are described briefly below.

 - Legal marital status projections

-- The basic cohort component model is split by marital status:
+- Cohort component model by marital status

 - More on legal marital status projections

 Legal marital status projections are produced using a component methodology that is based on assumptions of underlying marriage, remarriage and divorce rates.
 The legal marital status projections classify a person as being either single (that is they have never been married), married, divorced or widowed.
 The projections assume that everyone aged 15 and under is single.

 The model adjusts for movements of people from one marital status to another subject to a number of constraints .
 This is known as a multi-state projection model.
 The starting point being the latest set of marital status estimates.

 The single population at the end of a year would be calculated as

 Single population at the beginning of the year